 When to avoid acupressure

-- Spleen 6 (above inner ankle)
+Spleen 6 (above your inner ankle)

 Side effects to watch for